own3d/docs/docs/docs/authorization.md

 If no `prompt` value is provided, the user will be prompted for authorization only if they have not previously authorized access to the consuming application for the requested scopes.

-The `login-fallback` parameter can be used to specify the fallback behavior if the user is not logged in depending on the `prompt` value.
-The following values are supported: `twitch`, `youtube`, `tiktok` and other providers.
+The `login_fallback` parameter can be used to specify the fallback behavior if the user is not logged in depending on the `prompt` value.
+The following values are supported: `email`, `twitch`, `youtube`, `tiktok` and other providers.

 #### Approving the Request